 Ukraine is currently undergoing revision of the laws of electronic communications which will broaden the competences of NRA, the National Commission for the State Regulation of Communications and Informatization (NKZRI), and also introduce provisions enabling authorities to collect more detailed information on infrastructure or services from operators.
-However, taking the EU regulatory framework as a reference, additional efforts will be needed in the future in case the country wishes to align, for example when it comes to provisions on the single information point or on state aid for broadband, as it has been identified in the case of Moldova.
+In particular, two draft laws were submitted to the Parliament - the draft Law "On electronic communications" and the draft Law "On the National Commission for State Regulation in the Spheres of Electronic Communications, Radio Frequency Spectrum and Provision of Postal Services of Ukraine".
+Both of them are aimed at the correct implementation of Directive (EU) 2018/1972 of the European Parliament and of the Council of 11 December 2018 establishing the European Electronic Communications Code.